jotape-exe/api-computer-store/Readme.md

 ```
 http://localhost:8080/swagger-ui/index.html#/
 ```
 and voilá!
 You will have access to Swagger with the fully documented api.
-From Schemas to the endpoints of each controller, Swagger does it without you having to use a web costumer.
+From Schemas to the endpoints of each controller, Swagger does it without you having to use a web customer.

 ## Database Modeling